ericfode/ferret/Readme.md

 ```
 #Set up and run on the platform (the first time)
-bin/setup

-# Build and release the app if you make any changes
-heroku build -r

-# Scale all monitors
-bin/scale [Path to monitors] [How many of each]
+rake setup:all

 #Teardown ferret and all of the service apps
-bin/teardown
+rake teardown:all
 ```

 ## Common Tasks
 ```
-# Push changes to ferret
-heroku build -r
+# Build and release the app if you make any changes
+rake update:all

+# Only update monitor app
+rake update:monitor

+# Only update service apps
+rake update:services

+# Only update endpoint apps
+rake update:endpoints

 # Scale all monitors
-bin/scale [path to monitors] [how many of each]

-# Regenerate the profile
-bin/create_proc [path to monitors]

-# Get an unprivileged API key
-bin/unprivileged [an email]
+rake util:scale

 ```

 ## Philosophy